nanofuxion/arjs-react/README.md

 ## Examples

 To run the examples, switch to the respective directories.
-Then, simply run `yarn install` to install, and `yarn start` to run the examples on `localhost:1234`.
+Then, simply run `yarn dev`.

 ## Special thanks